- Find a Dentist

 Is a warranty is included?

-Always ask for a treatment plan, and an estimate, and if you are not happy with all the answers you get move on and get a second opinion.
+Always ask for a treatment plan, and an estimate, and if you are not happy with all the answers you get moving on and get a second opinion.
 You will be investing a lot of time and money in your new smile and it is worth ensuring that you know and are happy with what you are getting.
+You can visit at www.dental-implants-london.co.uk to book a free consultation for dental implant treatment.